GernotBoege/FIWARE-interactive/M05/Security test commands.md

 # Setup an application in the idm and takes notes:
+## Call the IDM in the Browser
+- For my example it is: http://130.206.118.215:3000 (Change to your individual IP-Address)

+## Admin-User for demo use
+- User: admin@test.com
+- Password: 1234

+## Entries for the demo app
+-

+##
 - OAuth Client-ID
 - OAuth Client Secret
 - PEP-Proxy Application ID